eviedense/CI.SI/EXTRA/LUNIKS COORDINATION/ROUTINE MAINTENANCE.md

 But, too fast for her to realize, a shadow loomed over her.

-Something metal hit her in the back of the head, and immediately, she was unconscious.
+The heavy metal head of a hammer hit her in the back of the head, and immediately, she was unconscious.
+She didn't feel it, but blood trickled down from the injury.